 By December of 3385, the Alliance had awarded the FR-NEXGEN contract to Armstrong Heavy Engineering and the ship’s design began finalization and production with an initial order of 300 units.
 Other purchasers included the Thresholdand the Alliance Guard.

 The Ancile was designed around a large, modified 1300mm axial kinetic rifle imported from the Kingdom of Eirangard.
 The smaller caliber axials – for which Eirangard was famous – featured a high rate of fire and better energy efficiency than the same offerings from Armstrong.
-This large axial was the single largest kinetic rifle fitted to a frigate weight ship and gave the Ancile a capable anti-destroyer/cruiser capability.
-Paired with the high-efficiency Calypso series sunlight engines, the Ancile has a high operational speed that allows it to quickly maneuver to preferred firing positions for its powerful axial armament.
+This large axial was the single largest kinetic rifle fitted to a frigate weight ship at the time and gave the Ancile an anti-destroyer/cruiser capability desperately needed.
+Paired with the high-efficiency Calypso series sublight engines, the Ancile has a high operational speed that allows it to quickly maneuver to preferred firing positions for its powerful axial armament.

 Keeping with a standardization of armament between it and the Rapier, the Ancile features the same Renaud 5th Generation Light Missile series.
 Featuring the 30 missiles “long clip” variant of the missile system, the Ancile enjoys not just a larger missile salvo but a longer combat sustainability than its cousin.